Simple Heirloom Tomato Salad (Marinated)

 Turns out that most of the typical mass-market tomatoes, called hybrid tomatoes, are “bred” to look good so that we buy them.
 Not necessarily to taste good.
 Hybrid tomatoes must be pollinated by hand to ensure the right combination of traits.

-Shopping for Tomatoes
+Shopping for Heirloom Tomatoes

 When shopping for tomatoes, especially when they are the star ingredient, we try to buy them at the farmers’ market.
 This way we can ask the farmers which of their tomato varietals are the best: the most balanced, flavorful ones (not to acidic, not only sweet) with perfect texture (not too firm, not too squishy).